xster/flutter-wiki/Crashes.md

 ### iOS

-The dSYM file for `App.framework` (which contains the app-specific code) can be located in the directory of your app under `build/dSYMs.noindex/App.framework.dSYM` for release and profile builds created with `flutter build ios`.

 The dSYM file for `Flutter.framework` (which is the Flutter Engine) for ios-release builds can be downloaded from Google Cloud Storage.
 Follow the steps from the Android section in this guide, but in the last step use a download url following this schema: `https://storage.cloud.google.com/flutter_infra/flutter/38a646e14cc25f5a56a989c6a5787bf74e0ea386/ios-release/Flutter.dSYM.zip` (replace the engine hash with your hash).

 #### Symbolicating local builds